SummerWind18/Introduction-to-CS/README.md

 # Introduction to CS
- A plan and a summary
+ A personal planning and a course summary, which are the homework of The Introduction to CS of 2020.

 ## Article
 Some paper downloaded from the Internet for further learning as well as for homeworks.